OpenGov/magnitude.js/README.md

 The above dives into 'sample-function-name', defined anywhere in 'sample_source_file', and returns complexities of functions defined inside it.

 ###Features
-JSizzle takes into account the following features of JS codes including many others:
+JSizzle takes into account the following features of JS codes, along with many others.

 * Anonymous function calls
 * Anonymous function declarations as call backs